 Table 8.
 Comparison of FLOPs and Parameters of two contextual networks and their corresponding backbone.

-Transformer
+The Transformer Architecture

 Transformers are a popular type of neural network architecture used in natural language processing (NLP) and other sequential data applications.
 These networks utilize self-attention to focus on different parts of input sequences at different times.
 A transformer architecture typically consists of an encoder and decoder, each containing multiple layers of self-attention and feedforward neural networks.